Anish407/Prepare_AWS_SAA_C03/AWS_SAA_C03/Readme/ServiceConnectDemo/Readme.md

 | `10.0.0.0/16` | local |
 | `0.0.0.0/0` | Internet Gateway |

-The ALB uses these public subnets.
+The ALB uses the public subnet.

 ### Private Route Table

-Create a private route table and associate it with both private subnets.
+Create a private route table and associate it with the private subnet.

 Routes: